W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 :::

 ::: details Substituted
-Salvation is nothing more than ‘right-mindedness’; right-mindedness is not the One-mindedness of the Holy Spirit; but right-mindedness must be achieved before One-mindedness is restored.
+Salvation is nothing more than “right-mindedness’; right-mindedness is not the One-mindedness of the Holy Spirit; but right-mindedness must be achieved before One-mindedness is restored.
 ²Right-mindedness leads to the next step automatically, because right perception is uniformly without attack, and therefore wrong-mindedness is obliterated.
 ³The ego cannot survive without judgment, and is laid aside accordingly.
 ⁴The mind then has only one direction in which the mind can move.